mxmilkiib/carla-lv2-jack-nsm/README.md

 # carla-lv2-jack-nsm
-Some alpha/beta psychedelic funkin' state LV2 modular synth test projects in the awesome n amazing Carla plugin/etc host with session management from NSM.
+Some alpha/beta psychedelic funkin' state [LV2](https://github.com/linuxaudio/new-session-manager) modular synth projects in the awesome n amazing Carla plugin/etc host with session management from [NSM](https://github.com/linuxaudio/new-session-manager).

 For information about LV2/JACK CV, see [this post](https://linuxmusicians.com/viewtopic.php?f=1&t=20701).
+I would not want to be someone using a non-rolling release Linux distribution that doesn't have access to the AUR if I were getting in to all this.

-This is the NSM version of https://github.com/mxmilkb/carla-modular-synth-tests, not all previous projects have been imported to NSM yet.
+(This is the NSM version of https://github.com/mxmilkb/carla-modular-synth-tests, not all previous projects have been imported to NSM yet.)

 ## Requirements
 For Arch Linux users: